mwarning/meshnet-lab/README.md

 Example run:

 ```
+# Need to run as root for local execution
 # Create a 10x10 grid and write it to a file called graph.json
 ./topology.py grid4 10 10 > graph.json